 This free guide is available from Virtual College

-Jury Service is a public duty and if you are sent a Jury Summons you must complete and return within 7 days.
+Jury Service is a public duty.
+In England and Wales if you are sent a Jury Summons you must complete and return within 7 days.

 Jury service normally lasts for up to 10 working days.